I need IRB approval, now what?

 Application for Research with Human Subjects (PDF document)

 IRB Committee email: email@example.com

-IRB Committee Meeting Dates for Fall 2017:
+IRB Committee Meeting Date for Summer 2018:

 **If you have a full committee review, 1) your proposal must be submitted at minimum 14 days before the scheduled meeting, 2) you must attend the scheduled meeting.
 Failure to comply with either condition will delay review of your proposal**